Aaroneld/JavaReference/README.md

 bits (1 used, 7 unused) to store booleans in an array.
 This is one of the rare cases when the JVM will sacrifice speed for memory savings.
-Generally, such a sacrifice is only justified if the amount of memory saved is potentially enormous, which is the case here.
+Generally, such a sacrifice is only justified if the amount of memory saved is potentially enormous, as is the case here.

 <sup>3</sup> `char` is the only unsigned type in Java.
 This means `char` cannot
 hold negative numbers, which is why it can hold twice as high of a positive value